seancorfield/clj-new/src/clj/new/polylith/README.md

 * `{{name}}` -- a command-line application, aliased as `app`
 * `{{name}}-lib` -- a simple library, aliased as `lib`

-Run all the workspace's tests:
+Run all the workspace's tests, including the development tests:

     $ clojure -M:poly test :all :dev

 This runs all of the tests in the workspace, including the example generative test in the {{name}} `app` project.

+> Normally, you would run just tests for components that have changed: `clojure -M:poly test` (optionally with `:project` to all run project-specific tests).

 To develop against this workspace, start a REPL in your favorite way, using the `:dev` and `:test` aliases.